Angel phase chiefdom: Founding of Angel Mounds and The Angel Axis (1000/1050-1200)

 Angel Mounds was originally created as a Mississippian Shrine Complex, the Angel Mounds were likely built by multiple peoples influenced by the city of Cahokia.
 Locals returning from experiences in Cahokia, opportunistic Cahokians, and Cahokian missionaries hoping to spread the corn mother religion, all embarking in this new project.
 The mounds were built to align with the patterns in the sky for religious purposes.
 Winter Solstice sunrises, lunar movements, the rising of the milky way, alignments to the four-cornered cosmos based on the cardinal directions, made with calculations and formulas based in the Hopewell Era and Mississippian/Corn Mother astronomy.
 Astronomical mounds and earthworks continued to be rebuilt and elaborated upon throughout the centuries, legitimizing the rule of the Great Sun and the hereditary Mississippian elite.

 This period is known as the Angel I phase.
-The Angel Site itself is still being constructed, and a unified Angel Phase has yet to be consolidated.
+The Angel site itself was still being constructed, and a unified Angel polity had yet to be consolidated.